 With these it was common to associate in later devotions the course of the Saviour’s incarnation or passion as indicated above.
 The latter is indicated by the subjects of the woodcuts prefixed to the several hours in the great folio Breviary of 1531, as well as in the verses ‘Patris Sapientia’.

 (2) the primer in Latin.

 Horns of the altar.
 (Cornua).
-The dextrum cornu was the right or south side, and the sinistrum cornu the north side.
-But it must be remembered that at Rome since 1485 the case has been inverted, and that regulating the terms by aid of the crucifix, the right hand means the north, and the left hand means the south side.
+The dextrum cornu was the right or south side, and the sinistrum cornu the left or north side.
+[But it must be remembered that at Rome since 1485 the case has been inverted, and that regulating the terms by aid of the crucifix, the right hand means the north, and the left hand means the south side.
 This note presumably refers specifically to St. Peter’s, Rome, where the building faces west, not east; since Vatican II the altar is oriented so that the right side is to the south.–ed.]

 Hymnarius.
 Liber hymnorum.
 Book of Hymns.